 In the last tutorial, we focused on how to prepare a test bed to minimize test environment defects.
 In continuation with the same tutorial, today we will learn how to set up and maintain test environment and important test data management techniques.

 Test environment setup process

-The most important factor for test environment is to replicate it as close to the end user environment as possible.
+The most important factor for the test environment is to replicate it as close to the end user environment as possible.
 Commonly, end users are not expected to perform any configuration or installations by themselves as a complete product or system is shipped out to them.
 Hence, by that definition, even the test teams need not explicitly perform such configurations.

 If any such configurations are necessitated for purely testing purposes (but will be configured for end users), then administrators must be identified.
 Those administrators who configure the development environment must be the same people who configure the test environment.
 If the development team itself takes the initiative in installation/configuration, then they must help to do the same even in the test environment.

 Example: if you have to test an application (with its associated middleware to be installed and configured) on a system across various OS platforms, etc. – the best way to address this is to use virtualization or cloud environments.
 Have a master system wherein all the applications and needed middleware are correctly installed and configured.
 Then make this system a master image by capturing it and clone several instances from this same image such that each user feels like he has a dedicated system with the application under test.

 Here below, is a pictorial depiction of what a test environment process would entail: